cswendrowski/SalesforceLogging/README.md

 # About

-SSLogging uses an Azure Function as a Logging bridge in order to aggregate live-logs from Apex and Javascript to [Papertrail](https://papertrailapp.com), a popular log service with excellent search and filter capabilities.
+SSLogging uses an Azure Function as a Logging bridge in order to aggregate live-logs from Apex to any Syslog system that uses TCP.
+This ReadMe will focus on it's use with [Papertrail](https://papertrailapp.com), a popular log service with excellent search and filter capabilities.

 Logging is automatically able to be grouped and filtered in Papertrail by environment (`HostName`) and application (`AppName`).